michalmonselise/temporalframes/README.md

 ### Snapshots

 Snapshots can be extracted using the `graph_snapshot` function by providing the timestamp of the snapshot.
 If the timestamp doesn't exist, an error message will be returned.
+This function returns a static GraphFrame.

 For example: